sayanroy1230/Real_time_Employee_Attendance_and_Work_Hour_Tracking-System/README.md

     python main.py
     ```

-2. Use the Tkinter interface to register employees, log attendance, and track work hours.
+2. Use the OpenCV interface to register employees, log attendance, and track work hours.

 3. The system will use face detection to identify employees and log their work hours in real-time.

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request if you have any improvements or bug fixes.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact
-For any questions or inquiries, please contact sayanroy1230.